U.S.-Australia Free Trade Agreement

 Australia is one of our oldest and closest allies and shares our common values.
 Australia has been an active participant in international affairs since World War I and has fought beside the United States and other allies in every significant conflict to the present day, joining coalition forces in the Persian Gulf in 1991, Afghanistan in 2002, and Iraq in 2003.
 The United States and Australia share impressive economic growth and productivity growth.
 Both have a strong commitment to trade and investment liberalization.
-Australia is the 17th largest economy in the world.
+As of 2018, Australia is the 13th largest economy in the world.
 With the legal, regulatory, and ideological similarities between the United States and Australia, and with the background of our military and security relationship, Australia is an ideal trading partner.
 The United States and Australia have major interests in each other’s economies.
 The United States has long had a large trade surplus with Australia.
-Australia is the 15th largest export market for the United States and the United States is the largest destination for Australian exports.
-The United States is the largest investor in Australia, while Australia is the eighth largest investor in the United States.
+Australia is the 16th largest export market for the United States and the United States is the third largest destination for Australian exports.
+The United States is the largest investor in Australia, while Australia is the ninth largest investor in the United States.

 Australia’s diverse landscape and abundant natural resources has provided the country high level of foreign investment for exporting commodities such as coal, iron ore, copper, gold, natural gas, uranium and renewable energy sources.